AlexFromKiyv/CS-Step-by-Step/20 Entity Framework Core/02 Дослідження використання/README.md

 An entity of type Driver was loaded from the database.
 An entity of type Person was loaded from the database.
 An entity of type Car was loaded from the database.
+An entity of type Make was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type CarDriver was loaded from the database.
+An entity of type Driver was loaded from the database.
+An entity of type Person was loaded from the database.
+An entity of type CarDriver was loaded from the database.
+An entity of type Driver was loaded from the database.
+An entity of type Person was loaded from the database.
+An entity of type CarDriver was loaded from the database.
+An entity of type Driver was loaded from the database.
+An entity of type Person was loaded from the database.
+An entity of type Make was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Make was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Make was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Car was loaded from the database.
+An entity of type Make was loaded from the database.
+An entity of type Car was loaded from the database.
+VW

+        1       Black   Zippy
+                1       Fred
+                2       Wilma
+                3       BamBam
+        10      Rust    Lemon
+Ford

+        2       Rust    Rusty
+                4       Barney
+                5       Betty
+                6       Pebbles
+Saab

+        3       Black   Mel
+Yugo

+        4       Yellow  Clunker
+        9       Brown   Brownie
+BMW

+        5       Black   Bimmer
+        6       Green   Hank
+        7       Pink    Pinky
+Pinto

+        8       Black   Pete
         Cars of VW
 1 Black Zippy
 10 Rust Lemon